dotswg/dots-requirements/draft-ietf-dots-requirements.md

   best practices for encryption and message authentication.

-: In order for DOTS protocols to remain secure despite advancements in cryptanalysis and traffic analysis, DOTS agents MUST be able to negotiate the terms and mechanisms of protocol security, subject to the interoperability and signal message size requirements in {{signal-channel-requirements}}.
+: In order for DOTS protocols to remain secure despite advancements in cryptanalysis and traffic analysis, DOTS agents MUST support secure negotiatation of the terms and mechanisms of protocol security, subject to the interoperability and signal message size requirements in
+  {{signal-channel-requirements}}.

 : While the interfaces between downstream DOTS server and upstream DOTS client within a DOTS gateway are implementation-specific, those interfaces